freedomgames/Planet-Lab/frontend/README.md

 ## Basics

 PlanetLab is being built as a single-page application.
 This means that there are no hard refreshes, and all content is served through AJAX.
 This allows the application to be faster and more responsive.
-PlanetLab is being built mostly as a _content management system_ with user-facing gamification, and so requires a great amount of control over HTTP requests.
+PlanetLab is being built mostly as a _content management system_ with user-facing gamification.

+## Current Maintainers

+* @maiamcguinness
+* @waltaskew

 ## Technologies

 This is an **AngularJS**-based project.
 We are using the **UI-Router** to handle states and nested views. **TinyMCE** is our current choice of WYSIWYG.
-We may, at some point, integrate a library like Underscore (or Lo-Dash, if that's  your jam), but that's only if there's a need.
-(There could be.
-They have some shiny filters over there...)
+We may, at some point, integrate a library like Underscore or Lo-Dash if need be.

 If you are unfamiliar with any of these projects, I highly recommend a good Google search for each and any.
 They are all fairly well documented, and you should have no trouble picking it up!
-However, if you do, please talk to Maia.
+However, if you do, please talk to a maintainer.

 ## Getting Started